 Currently, data providers send data to a pilot approach that securely transfers, merges, and analyzes data.
 This process was started in early 2020 and has been operational since.
-DDRP funded analysis allowed for the development of code to merge data, as well as develop analysis.
-The basic data flow is depicted in Figure 1 below.
+DDRP supported analysis allowed for the development of code to merge data, as well as develop ongoing briefings and information.
+The basic data flow is depicted in Figure 45 below.